Meghashree-V/upDate-Learning-Management-System/README.md

 This project is licensed under the MIT License .
 Feel free to use, modify, and share!

-Built with ❤️ by upDate educational pvt.
+Built with ❤️ by upDt educational pvt.
 Ltd. & upDate Intern team  Contributors.